Planetary Nebula Abell 19

 Finder Chart

-This planetary nebula can be found in the constellation Gemini. and is highest in the sky from the months October through April.
+This planetary nebula can be found in the constellation Gemini. and is highest in the sky from the months October to April.

 Finder Chart Planetary Nebula Abell 19